Cyril Lignac: Publications

 Cyril Lignac has published about forty cookbooks, including Génération Chef, Cuisine Attitude, or Le Chardenoux, edited by Hachette Pratique.
 At spring 2012, he signed a Best of in collaboration with Alain Ducasse edition and in September 2012 Le Chardenoux des Près.
 La cuisine de mon bistrot with Hachette.
 From 2007 to 2011, he was editorial adviser for the bimonthly magazine Cuisine by Cyril Lignac, published by Paper Box.

 Community involvement

-In 2008, Cyril Lignac was chosen to support Un fruit pour la récré by the French ministry of Agriculture, a program of free fruits distribution in schools.
+In 2008 Cyril Lignac was chosen to support Un fruit pour la récré by the French ministry of Agriculture, a program of free fruits distribution in schools.

 Distinctions

-The 11 May 2009, Michel Barnier gave him the title of Chevalier of the Order of Agricultural Merit.
+On 11 May 2009 Michel Barnier gave him the title of Chevalier of the Order of Agricultural Merit.

-In 2012, Cyril Lignac received his first Michelin star for his gourmet restaurant Le Quinzième.
+In 2012 Cyril Lignac received his first Michelin Guide star for his gourmet restaurant Le Quinzième.
 At the same time, GQ Magazine recognized the chef when they named him "Chef of the Year".

+Personal life

+In 2012 through the end of 2013, Lignac was in a personal relationship with French journalist and television presenter Marie Drucker.